Minimum requirements for various course areas as they relate to prospective major and non-major studies include:

 Requirements in Foreign Language

-Please note that coursework taken prior to the ninth grade does not count toward the two-year requirement.
+Please note that coursework taken before the ninth grade does not count toward the two-year requirement.

 Requirements in Mathematics